 Deborah is an impressionistic and abstract painter that lives in West Simsbury Connecticut.
 Using acrylics as her medium, she enjoys plein air painting as well as studio work.
 Deborah’s love of nature, through observation and academic study has a strong influence on her painting.
 Her work has appeared in numerous juried shows and is in many private collections in the U.S. and Europe.
 Visit Deborah's website.

-Andy Mars creates one-of-a-kind mixed media artwork by integrating photography with watercolor and acrylic paints as well as pastel chalk and pencils.
-She prints on such materials as textured papers and canvas as well as traditional photographic paper.
+Andy Mars is a Freelance Photographer (specializing in weddings), Photo Artist and Instructor who creates one-of-a-kind mixed-media artwork by integrating photography with watercolor and acrylic paints as well as pastel chalk and pencils.
 Andy’s main areas of focus are nature, people, animals, seascapes and urban scenes.
-Her work has been exhibited at the Memorial Arts Museum in Rochester, NY, Manhattan and Connecticut galleries and various Soho Gallery restaurants.
+Her work has been exhibited at the Memorial Arts Museum in Rochester, NY, Metropolitan Musem, Manhattan & CT galleries.
 Visit Andy's website.

 Donna Miller is a certified interior designer with twenty five years of upscale residential design experience.
 She has participated in BFA and MBA programs and museums nationally and continues to be active in the arts of the Farmington Valley.
 Her four session workshop and workbook highlight all of the major topics considered by professional interior designers that can be applied to home decorating projects.